25 Unbeatable Things to Do in Saint Martin and St. Maarten

 Hungry?
 Order from the menu, then make your way to the restaurant when your food is ready.
 Lunch here is both creative and delicious.
 From the ceviche on avocado to the fresh grilled shellfish, it’s all prepared just right.

-Do it all in a day on a cruise ship stop!
+Do it all in a day!

 Now you know what to do on St. Maarten and St. Martin!